-You don’t have to be a vegetarian to enjoy a delicious meal that dosen’t include meat.
+Looking for vegan food in St. Louis?
+You don’t have to be a vegetarian to enjoy a delicious meatless meal.
 You will often hear a carnivore declare such claims as, “I didn’t realize this could be so good” or “I never knew a vegetarian meal had so much flavor.”
 Many St. Louis restaurants offer a fine selection of vegetarian entrees on their menu and they are certainly worth checking out.
 Some people prefer this cuisine and diet and it doesn’t just mean that they are a poor hunter.
 Don’t worry.
 Many of these restaurants still offer meaty entrees as well.

 |Everest Cafe||314-531-4800||Nepal, Vegetarian||The Grove|